-• Patients were provided with an opportunity to provide feedback, and if necessary complain.
+Patients were provided with an opportunity to provide feedback through feedback questionnaires organised by the provider, and if necessary complain.

 Are services well-led?

 (for example, are they well-managed and do senior leaders listen, learn and take appropriate action)